Anarchism in Croatia: Early Croatian anarchist movement

 In 1885, the Croatian worker Ignjat Graff was detained in Osijek and accused of anarchist agitation by the authorities, which seized several issues of Freiheit from him.
 In 1887, the Radnik newspaper began publication in Dubrovnik.
 In 1890, workers in Zagreb celebrated May Day for the first time.
 In 1894, the Hungarian anarchist Henrik Wieneke began to agitate in the city of Osijek, leading the mayor to express fear of "propaganda of the deed" and the administration of Károly Khuen-Héderváry to warn of the spread of anarchist views among state officials and the home guard.

 In 1898, a socialist newspaper began to be published in Zadar and the Italian anarchist Attilio Pieroni moved to Split.
 The same year, the musicologist Franjo Kuhač published a work titled Anarchy, in which he criticized the emergence of Art Nouveau in Croatia.
 The authorities then began to point to the influences of Serbian anarchists in Osijek.

 In 1900, the French anarchist Joseph Signac was expelled from Rijeka, while arrest warrants for Italian anarchists began to circulate Croatia, many wanted for their connections to the assassinations of Empress Elizabeth of Austria and Umberto I of Italy.
 In 1902, two Croatian anarchists were arrested and put on trial in Osijek and the authorities reported that anarchists were spreading throughout the area of Trieste, Istria and Rijeka.
 In 1903, several anarchists were arrested in Pula and their illicit press was seized.
 The next year, fifteen anarchists led a protest through the city.
 In 1905, a general strike broke out in Osijek, becoming the first of its kind in Croatian history and eventually forcing the government to legalize trade unions.
 This strike inspired another in Slavonski Brod, where Miloš Krpan propagated anarcho-syndicalist ideas, even inviting Viennese anarchists to establish a commune near the city.

 In 1907, the Trieste anarchist newspaper Germinal described Split as a city revived by "a group of young rebels, freemen", while the city's police began mass arrests of anarchists.
 In 1909, the people of Split organized demonstrations against the murder of Francesc Ferrer.
-In 1912, an anarchist football club was founded in Split.
+In 1912, an anarchist football club was founded in Split, who continue to exist under the name RNK Split.

 Towards the end of World War I in 1918, a wave of general strikes and the strengthening of the Green Cadres led the authorities to begin writing about an environment of "general anarchy" in Croatia.
 In 1920, the government of the new Kingdom of Serbs, Croats and Slovenes issued the Obznana, which outlawed the activities of all socialist organizations.

 Following the March on Rome and the rise of Fascist Italy, repression intensified against anarchists.
 The subsequent institution of Alexander I's royal dictatorship, followed by the government of the fascist Yugoslav Radical Union, led to the repression of anarchism in Croatia, as well as the nascent Croatian calls for federalism in Yugoslavia.
 In the 1930s, a number of prominent Croatian anarchists, including Miloš Krpan and Stjepan Fabijanović died.